All you need for planning the best road trips in your tiny trailer!

 Exterior architectural styles are reflective of deeper cultural values and can represent a particular place and time.
 When the spread of cultural ideas, politics and fashions across the country was slower, certain architectural styles remained in style for multiple decades or longer, and often revealed… Continue Reading “ARCHITECTURAL STYLES SUMMARY FOR THE TRAVELER”

 As subjective as art is, there are always a few common threads that link art pieces of a particular period together.
-In Art Styles Summary for the Traveler, we’ll discuss just a few of those threads so that you… Continue Reading “ART STYLES SUMMARY FOR THE TRAVELER”
+In Art Styles Summary for the Traveler, we’ll discuss just a few of those threads so that you can identify the style, time… Continue Reading “ART STYLES SUMMARY FOR THE TRAVELER”

 ART & ARCHITECTURE OF NEW EUROPE REGION 1: NEW EUROPE Maine * New Hampshire * Vermont New Brunswick * Nova Scotia * Province of Québec Acadia refers to the North East area of North America that was initially settled as a French colony.
 It would… Continue Reading “REGION 1: ART & ARCHITECTURE (New Europe) Fun Facts”

-ART & ARCHITECTURE OF THE ORIGINAL COLONIES REGION 2: NEW ENGLAND AND THE ORIGINAL COLONIES Virginia * New York * Massachusetts * Maryland / Washington D.C.
-Rhode Island * Connecticut * New Hampshire * Delaware * North Carolina South Carolina * New Jersey *… Continue Reading “REGION 2: ART & ARCHITECTURE (The Original Colonies) Fun Facts”
+REGION 2: NEW ENGLAND AND THE ORIGINAL COLONIES Virginia * New York * Massachusetts * Maryland / Washington D.C.
+Rhode Island * Connecticut * New Hampshire * Delaware * North Carolina South Carolina * New Jersey * Pennsylvania * Georgia During the… Continue Reading “REGION 2: ART & ARCHITECTURE (The Original Colonies) Fun Facts”

 ART & ARCHITECTURE OF THE DEEP SOUTH REGION 3: THE DEEP SOUTH Florida * Alabama* Mississippi * Louisiana * Arkansas Residents of the American South created works of art starting in 1607, however it was not until the early 1960’s that Southern Art… Continue Reading “REGION 3: ART & ARCHITECTURE (The Deep South) Fun Facts”